CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 1. In Solution Explorer, open the solution for your application project.

-1. Right-click the project and choose Publish->Create App Packages (before Visual Studio 2019 version 16.3, the Publish menu is named Store).
+1. Right-click the project and choose to Publish->Create App Packages (before Visual Studio 2019 version 16.3, the Publish menu is named Store).

-1. Select **Sideloading** in the first page of the wizard and then click **Next**.
+1. Select **Sideloading** on the first page of the wizard and then click **Next**.

    ![](./media/packageapp-3.png)